dell/csm-docs/content/docs/deployment/helm/drivers/upgrade/powermax.md

 {{% /pageinfo %}}
 Upgrades to the CSI Driver for Dell PowerMax can be made using Helm or Dell CSM Operator.

-**Note:** CSI Driver for PowerMax v2.4.0 and later requires Unisphere version 10.0, or later, in order to support REST APIs.
+**Note:** CSI Driver for PowerMax v2.4.0 and later requires Unisphere version 10.0, or later.

 ### Updating the CSI Driver to use 10.0 Unisphere